The Stettheimer Dollhouse in a New Light

 Back to Exhibitions

-The Stettheimer Dollhouse, a beloved highlight of the Museum of the City of New York’s collection, will return to MCNY’s galleries following an extensive conservation project.
+The Stettheimer Dollhouse, a beloved highlight of the Museum of the City of New York’s collection, returns to MCNY’s galleries following an extensive conservation project.
 With a refreshed appearance, this extraordinary object promises to captivate both first-time visitors and those who have cherished the dollhouse for generations.

 With furnishings handcrafted over nearly two decades by Carrie Stettheimer, the dollhouse vividly captures the essence of New York in the vibrant post-World War I era—a time when the city became a center for art, theater, literature, and fashion.
 Visitors will discover the stories of the Stettheimer sisters—Carrie, Ettie, and Florine—who hosted a renowned artistic salon in their Manhattan home and pursued their individual creative endeavors.